aexvir/skladka/docs/content/docs/internal/storage/sql/_index.md

 GetSessionByToken

 ```
-select id, token, username, data, created_at, expires_at
+select id, token, username, data, created_at, expires_at, throwaway
 from sessions
 where token = $1
     and expires_at > now()